lyssadev/app-id-finder-googleplay/README.md

 ## How it works

 The script uses the `google-play-scraper` package to search the Google Play Store and retrieve app information.
-It presents the results in a userfriendly format using the `chalk` library for colored output and `ora` for a loading spinner.
+It presents the results in a user-friendly format using the `chalk` library for colored output and `ora` for a loading spinner.
+Additionally, it logs the search terms for better tracking of user queries.